efeslab/Pathfinder/README.md

 `count_crash_state` specifies whether Pathfinder is counting crash states tested vs. total number of crash states during testing.

-`persevere` specifies whether Pathfinder uses its own implementation of Persevere algorithm to perform the testing.
+`persevere` specifies whether Pathfinder uses its own implementation of Persevere baseline to perform the testing.

 Under `[trace]` category, `trace_path` specifies if we are using offline collected logs to perform the testing and `root_dir` specifies what root directory is used for storing data when generating the trace.
 `root_dir` can be derived directly from the log.